delmosaurio/stringbuilder/README.md

 Please see [async](https://github.com/caolan/async)

-This is the way that the StringBuilder build the strings.
+This is the way that the StringBuilder makes the output string.

 ```
 waterfall